open-telemetry/opentelemetry.io/content/en/docs/languages/java/sampling.md

 - `traceIdRatioBased`, which samples a fraction of spans, based on the fraction given to the sampler.
 If you set `0.5`, half of all the spans are sampled.
   Currently, only the ratio of traces that are sampled can be relied on, not how the sampled traces are determined.
-As such, it is recommended to only use this sampler for root spans using `parentBased`.
+Only use this sampler for root spans that use `parentBased`.
 - `parentBased`, which uses the parent span to make sampling decisions, if present.
 By default, the tracer provider uses a parentBased sampler with the `alwaysOn` sampler.